Another booster? A vaccine for omicron? Here's what could be next for COVID vaccines

 Most vaccinated people will probably require yet another COVID-19 vaccine booster shot in the fall, a top Food and Drug Administration official said Monday.

-"That's when we'll probably have a fair amount of waning immunity in combination with likely further evolution of the virus along with people going back inside," where the virus spreads more easily, Dr. Peter Marks, director of the Center for Biologics Evaluation and Research, told NPR in an interview.
+"That's when we'll probably have a fair amount of waning immunity in combination with likely further evolution of the virus, along with people going back inside," where the coronavirus spreads more easily, Dr. Peter Marks, director of the FDA's Center for Biologics Evaluation and Research, told NPR in an interview.

-Marks says the country must start planning now for whether everyone needs another shot and, if so, what kind of shot exactly?
+Marks says the U.S. must start planning now for whether everyone needs another shot and, if so, what kind of shot exactly.

 "We could basically wait until another wave comes along and then try to make another vaccine and try to deal with it, but I think we know that doesn't work, because we can't manufacture and deploy vaccine fast enough," Marks says.